algosup/2023-2024-project-3-virtual-processor-team-7/documents/technical/technicalSpecifications.md

 - **General Purpose Registers** are registers that can be used for any purpose.
 They are used to store operands, results, memory addresses, and so on it's for that we will use them to store the values of the registers.

 We will use a struct to implement the CPU.
-The CPU will have 6 registers, a memory of 100 bytes, a program counter, a stack and a stack pointer.
+The CPU will have 6 registers, the memory, a program counter, a stack and a stack pointer.

 ``` c